ArduPilot/ardupilot_wiki/common/source/docs/common-diagnosing-problems-using-logs.rst

 .. image:: ../../../images/DiagnosingWithLogs_FilterForErrors.png
     :target: ../_images/DiagnosingWithLogs_FilterForErrors.png

 The Subsys (aka Sub-system) gives the area that generated the error and the ECode (aka Error Code) tells you what the error was specifically.
-The list of subsystems and error codes can be found at the bottom of the Copter `defines.h file <https://github.com/ArduPilot/ardupilot/blob/master/ArduCopter/defines.h#L339>`__.
+The list of subsystems and error codes can be found in the AP_Logger library `AP_Logger.h file <https://github.com/ArduPilot/ardupilot/blob/master/libraries/AP_Logger/AP_Logger.h#L33>`__.

 .. raw:: html